SikuliX/SikuliX-Docs/src/main/resources/docs/source/screen.rst

 	:param ip: the server IP (default: 127.0.0.1 loopback/localhost)
 	:param port: the port number (default 5900)
-	:param connectionTimeout: seconds to wait for a valid connection (default 10) :param timeout the timout value in milli-seconds during normal operation (default 1000)
+	:param connectionTimeout: seconds to wait for a valid connection (default 10)
+	:param timeout: the timout value in milli-seconds during normal operation (default 1000)
-	:return: a new VNCScreen object ueable like a Screen object
+	:return: a new VNCScreen object useable like a Screen object

 .. py:method:: stop()